webrecorder/browsertrix/docs/user-guide/index.md

 Browsertrix is hosted by [Webrecorder](https://webrecorder.net/), a leading expert in web archiving.
 Our goal is to make web archiving easier and more accessible to everyone through open source tools, easy-to-use interfaces, and community building.

 This user guide documents features, terminology, and settings in the Browsertrix web interface.
-The user guide is organized similarly to the web interface to make it easier to browse.
+The user guide is organized like the web interface for ease of browsing.
 You can also use the search box up top to search by topic.

 If you have any feedback on our documentation [we'd love to hear it](mailto:docs-feedback@webrecorder.net).